raspiblitz/raspiblitz/README.md

 ## Community Development

 Everybody is welcome to join, improve and extend the RaspiBlitz - its a work in progress.
-Check the issues if you wanna help out or add new ideas.
+[Check the issues](https://github.com/rootzoll/raspiblitz/issues) if you wanna help out or add new ideas.
 You find the scripts used for RaspiBlitz interactions on the device at `/home/admin` or in this git repo in the subfolder `home.admin`.

-Join me on twitter [@rootzoll](https://twitter.com/rootzoll), visit us at a upcomming [#lightninghackday](https://twitter.com/hashtag/LightningHackday?src=hash)
+Join me on twitter [@rootzoll](https://twitter.com/rootzoll), visit us at a upcomming [#lightninghackday](https://twitter.com/hashtag/LightningHackday?src=hash) or check by on of our bitcoin meetups in Berlin ... every 1st Thursday evening a month at the room77 bar - feel free to buy me a beer with lightning there :)

 IRC channel on Freenode `irc://irc.freenode.net/raspiblitz` (unmoderated)